- 01. Why Watch Portuguese Films?

 The Gilded Cage tells the story of a Portuguese immigrant couple living in Paris.
 The wife is a concierge, the husband a site manager.
 Everyone takes advantage of their good nature - often abusively.
 Until the couple finds out that they have inherited a house and a considerable amount of money from family in Portugal.
 However, the inheritance only takes effect if they actually live there.

 This film is an ode to biculturalism; a film on emigration and identity that is also delightfully funny.
 It won the People's Choice Award for Best European Film at the European Film Awards in 2013.

 A Grimmer Portuguese Film: The Strange Case of Angelica

-It is a tale exploring the story of a young Jewish photographer named Isaac who has sought refuge near the Portuguese town of Porto.
+It is the tale of a young Jewish photographer named Isaac who has sought refuge near the Portuguese city of Porto.
 He is contacted by a family to photograph a young woman named Angelica, recently deceased, on her deathbed.
 Isaac immediately falls in love with her, and she starts appearing as though she were still alive, haunting even his dreams.
 Isaac progressively shuts himself off from the world, even hoping for his own death.

-Lines of Wellington: A Historical Film for Learning Portuguese
+A Historical Film for Learning Portuguese: Lines of Wellington

 When the film industry joins forces with history, you get an amazing original-language film production.